The Secret Society Which Runs Great Britain • Bruce On Politics

 Most people reading this will never have heard of Common Purpose, this is because, just like the freemasons and the mafia, it is a secret society.
 One way they create their blanket of secrecy is by applying what they call Chatham House Rules, which basically mean that whatever happens within Common Purpose stays within Common Purpose.
 Just as with the mafia and the freemasons so the members of Common Purpose look after one another in life.
 But where they are far, far worse is that they seek to gain and then to abuse power in order to change the world.
+They have been incredibly successful.

 On the surface Common Purpose are a political charity who offer management training courses designed so that the various sectors of society can work together better.
 No doubt many people who have attended their courses believe this.
 But is is not what is really going on.
+These attendees are just useful idiots.
+Common Purpose drones.

 Common Purpose are social engineers who want to change the world, and they use Neuro Linguistic Programming to brainwash their course attendees so as to achieve this.
 Just like a religious cult.
 They want to divide the world up into two sorts of people, the elite (themselves) who run everything and then everyone else who must do what they are told.
 They want to get rid of nations and nationality ( a big part of the identity that defines us as individuals) and to achieve this they want to get rid of democracy and free speech, which are impediments to their cult.
+They want to destroy our culture, our history, our human rights, our individuality.
 The EU is a very important stepping stone to them achieving their objectives.
+They call their objective “post democratic” society.

+Below is a list of the recommendations of Frankfurt School Cultural Marxism, which is the mantra Common Purpose are implementing in the UK.
+As you can see they have been incredibly successful in making these happen.

-The scale of what they have achieved is stunning, with tens of thousands of graduates they now effectively control the police, the Conservative Party, much education, the Civil Service, the BBC, the NHS, the Church of England, many charities and much local government.
+The scale of what they have achieved is stunning, with more than a hundred thousand graduates in powerful management positions they now effectively control the police, the Conservative Party, most education (teachers are prime useful idiots), trade unions, the Civil Service, the BBC (and much of the rest of the media), the NHS, the Church of England, many charities and much local government.
+Not just in the UK, but around the world.

 One of their most powerful tools to enforce their rule upon us is political correctness.
 Making it socially unacceptable to challenge their dogma.
 So if you question mass immigration you are a racist.
 If you voted to leave the EU you are a stupid bigot.
-If you object to the massive scale of rape of white children by Muslims across Britain you are like Hitler.
+If you object to the massive scale of rape of white children by Muslims across Britain you are literally like Hitler.
 The BBC are one of the main Common Purpose propaganda mouthpiece and you see this all the time in all their output.
 Their current affairs and news, their “factual” programming, their soap operas, their comedy, everything.
 Every time you listen to or watch the BBC you are being brainwashed.
 Presenters who don’t toe the Common Purpose line have gone, replaced by Social Justice Warriors who don’t realise that they are just useful idiots.

 The BBC, because of this, is in constant and blatant breach of its charter.
 But this doesn’t matter because all the checks and balances in place to control the BBC and to ensure neutrality have been taken over by Common Purpose.

 The other main propaganda tool is education.
-Common Purpose use the education system to ensure that our children leave school brainwashed with their dogma.
+Common Purpose use their control of the education system to ensure that our children leave school brainwashed with their dogma.

 Right thinking people think that cutting off a child’s genitals with a razor is unacceptable, but to Common Purpose FGM is just cultural enrichment that we must learn to accept.
 So the Common Purpose police do nothing to enforce the British law.
 Yet leave bacon near a Mosque and the full might of the law will be applied until you are in prison.
 Because that is a “hate” crime, whilst FGM obviously isn’t.
+The British police now answer to Common Purpose mantra instead of to the law of the land and this means eliminating any dissidence or thought crimes that are counter to Common Purpose.

 David Cameron is Common Purpose, as are much of the Conservative Party (hence they are often called Red Tories now), which explains a lot.
 Starting with telling us packs of lies about Brexit.
 Lies that were reinforced by the BBC and all the other Common Purpose controlled organisations.
 It explains why 40% of GDP is still in the public sector.
 It explains why an innocent slip up of speech can get an MP suspended.
 It explains why Conservative fiscal policy now punishes personal financial achievement so much.
 And it explains why non EU immigration is sustained at such massive levels.
+Common Purpose want to get rid of separate races and mass immigration is their weapon to achieve this.
+They are trying to eliminate the British people.

 Common Purpose tried to massively censor free speech in Britain with the Leveson Inquiry.
 Fortunately, in one of the most important pieces of journalism in our time, the Daily Mail blew the lid on what was going on and we were saved.
 You can read the article by clicking here.
 You really should read it!
+But Common Purpose are still very actively trying to stifle any opinion that runs counter to theirs.

 Common Purpose graduates are expected to disobey the orders of their own organisation where these conflict with Common Purpose dogma and directives.
 Not only that they are expected to root out all non Common Purpose thinking in their organisation, which they call “silos”.
 So we end up with Christian religions that aren’t Christian, a criminal justice system that blatantly ignores criminals, an education system that puts politically correct dogma ahead of real knowledge and critical thinking, a national broadcaster that carpet bombs us with propaganda and a government that does not answer to democracy.
+Every organisation is usurped and becomes a zombie, no longer doing what it is supposed to do.
+Common Purpose call this “Leading Beyond Authority”, where their hundred thousand plus graduates in important management positions are instructed to hijack their employer’s organisation and then to pervert it to the Common Purpose cause.
+You can see this everywhere now in British public institutions.

 You might wonder who pays for Common Purpose.
 The answer is that you do.
 The police can send their officers on “training” to be brainwashed instead of using the money to patrol our streets (click here to see just one example).
 The NHS can spend on Common Purpose training instead of on cancer drugs, your local school will pay to indoctrinate its staff instead of buying books.
 And the 0.7% of British GDP that is spent on foreign aid, a huge chunk of that is spent by the government (Common Purpose controlled) to run Common Purpose courses around the world (this Facebook page gives you some idea).
+They are a global problem.

-You might ask what we can do about this evil.
+What we can do about this evil?
 The only real answer is to purge every single Common Purpose graduate from the public sector.
 They must go because they are brainwashed, they have been programmed, they are like members of a religious cult, the evil is embedded inside them.

 To find out more about Common Purpose and to confirm this article you could visit (click links):